 Ahmad Rashad Net Worth

 Rashad was born Robert Earl Moore in Portland, Oregon in November 1949.
 Rashad got a football scholarship and played wide receiver and then running back for the University of Oregon.
 In 1971 he was an All-American and in 2007 was named to the College Football Hall of Fame.
 In the NFL Rashad played for the St. Louis Cardinals, Buffalo Bills, and Minnesota Vikings.
 He was a four time Pro Bowl selection, where he won the Pro Bowl MVP in 1978.
 As a wide receiver he had 44 touchdowns in the NFL.
 He made what is known as the Miracle Catch in 1980 and also holds a record for the longest play that did not score a touchdown (98 yards).
 After his playing days he worked for ABC and NBC as a studio anchor and game reporter.
 He was the host of the show NBA Inside Stuff.
 In 2003 Rashad joined the Golf Channel's show Morning Drive.
-He has been married four times, most notably to Cosby Show actress Phylicia Ayers-Allen.
+He has been married five times, most notably to Cosby Show actress Phylicia Ayers-Allen.
+His fourth wife was Sale Johnson, who is the daughter of Johnson & Johnson billionaire and New York Jets owner Woody Johnson.
 After converting to Islam in 1972 he took the name Ahmad and took his last name from his mentor Rashad Khalifa.

 |Date of Birth:||Nov 19, 1949 (72 years old)|

 |Nationality:||United States of America|